JordanL2/ModularCalculator/README.md

 ## Features
 * Date timezones
 * Perhaps a separate feature to enable c = speed of light - not included in any preset by default
+	* Perhaps e and G should also be moved to this feature, and have long names by default?
+* Consider if unit symbols should be enabled by default

 ## Functions
 * Split - should substring be a regex?
 Maybe a new function for splitting on regex? regexsplit?